pymtl/pymtl3/docs/ref/passes-translation-intro.rst

 To translate a component, it must have metadata that enables the translation pass and the translation pass needs to be applied on it.
 The following code shows how these can be done.
-The name ``TranslationPass``, which refers to the Verilog translation pass, has already been included previously when we did ``from pymtl3 import *``.
+The name ``VerilogTranslationPass``, which refers to the Verilog translation pass, has already been included previously when we did ``from pymtl3.passes.backends.verilog import *``.
 Note that you can set metadata of a component anytime after that object has been created, but you should only apply the translation pass after it has been elaborated.